Pakistan parliament committee demands end to U.S. drone strikes

 While Pakistan has demanded an apology, preferably from President Barack Obama, for the NATO attack on the border troops, Masood said that, too, was unlikely.

-"They are being too ambitious by asking America to apologise," Masood said.
-"They should apologise, but that's a different matter.
+"They are being too ambitious by asking America to apologize," Masood said.
+"They should apologize, but that's a different matter.
 This is an election year, and it may be difficult for a Democratic administration to do that."

 The United States also needs Pakistani permission to allow supplies to be trucked through two land routes into Afghanistan, which prior to their closure, accounted for almost a third of all NATO cargo to Afghanistan.